chris-cornell/chris-cornell.github.io/_posts/2018-02-03-Jekyll-Installation.markdown

 However, yet again, simplicity was not in the plans for GitHub Pages today.
 I built my site locally (via "bundle exec jekyll serve") and navigated to localhost:4000 in Chrome.
 Nothing.
 Blank page.
 In the terminal sat this monstrosity:
 ```
 Dependency Error: Yikes!
 It looks like you don't have jekyll-remote-theme or one of its dependencies installed.
 In order to use Jekyll as currently configured, you'll need to install this gem.
-The full error message from Ruby is: 'Could not open library 'libcurl': The specified module could not be found. .
-Could not open library 'libcurl.dll': The specified module could not be found. .
-Could not open library 'libcurl.so.4': The specified module could not be found. .
-Could not open library 'libcurl.so.4.dll': The specified module could not be found. ' If you run into trouble, you can find helpful resources at https://jekyllrb.com/help/!
+The full error message from Ruby is: 'Could not open library 'libcurl': The specified module could not be found.
+Could not open library 'libcurl.dll': The specified module could not be found.
+Could not open library 'libcurl.so.4': The specified module could not be found.
+Could not open library 'libcurl.so.4.dll': The specified module could not be found.'
+If you run into trouble, you can find helpful resources at https://jekyllrb.com/help/!
 ```
 Another dependency error, but this time more confusing: Upon running "curl --version", I got a nice clean output informing me that Curl was not only installed, but up to date.
 Back to Google I went, looking for any way out of this headache. *I should have just used WordPress*, I thought to myself, skimming over the search results looking for anything relevant.
 I found [this](https://github.com/jekyll/jekyll/issues/6660#issuecomment-354690545) suggestion to use an older version of the github-pages plugin, which only gave me more incompatibility errors.
 After a while of Googling around, I found [this](https://github.com/benbalter/jekyll-remote-theme/issues/17#issuecomment-354677407) suggestion to move manually extract libcurl.dll from the libcurl installation package, add it to PATH, and copy it to another "libcurl" file, sans .dll extension.